 Similarly, there are a number of really easy methods that can help conserve energy and the environment in your office.
-When using your PC, turning your screen brightness down from 100% to 70% can save as much as 20% of energy.
-Ensuring that all PCs, TVs and stereos are fully shut down instead of left on standby is another great way to cut down.
-When making a cup of tea, only boil as much water as you need, if everybody did this for a year we could save enough energy to power all of the streetlights in the UK for nearly seven months.
+Turning your screen brightness down from 100% to 70% can save as much as 20% of energy.
+Fully shutting down PCs, TVs and stereos instead of left on standby is another great way to cut down.
+When making a cup of tea, only boil as much water as you need.
+If everybody did this for a year we could save enough energy to power all of the streetlights in the UK for nearly seven months.
 You should also think about bringing your own mug into the office instead of using polystyrene cups.

 When washing up, use low-phosphate washing-up liquid and washing powder.
 Phosphates aren’t great for the environment because they stimulate algal growth when discharged into water.
 This lowers oxygen levels and kills plants and fish.
-Finally, you could throw a Tupperware party, encouraging your colleagues to invest in reusable and airtight food containers rather than disposable sandwich bags and plastic wrap.
+Finally, you could throw a Tupperware party.
+Encourage your colleagues to invest in reusable and airtight food containers rather than disposable sandwich bags and plastic wrap.